 The total volume of cleaning chemicals purchased has decreased by 40 percent since 2010.
 However, this past year, the volume decreased by 12 percent.

 The AASHE Sustainability Tracking, Assessment & Rating System (STARS) allows metric-driven progress assessment across operations and academics for North American higher education and has recognized Princeton at the Silver leadership level.

 More than 250 filtered Drink Local bottle filling stations have been installed since 2010, celebrating access to healthy (and free) local water.

 Since 2006, nearly 8,475 campus researchers have been trained by Environmental Health and Safety staff to prevent laboratory pollution, significantly reducing the amount of chemical waste generated.

 Improve mixed recycling program across campus through an educational campaign and new campus labeling system to increase recycling rates.

-Increase options for reuse through the University’s Surplus Program.
+Increase options for reuse through the University’s Resource Recovery Program.

 Determine long-term objectives for overall waste reduction on campus.